Skip to content

 Email campaigns can encourage current and potential customers to invest in your company, whether you’re adding snow removal as a seasonal business idea or starting a snow removal business.

-Use email marketing to offer discounts on seasonal snow removal or let customers know about new service offerings, like salting or sanding.
+Use email marketing to offer discounts on services or let customers know about new offerings, like salting or sanding.

 Happy customers are more likely to tell other people about your services and send them your way as a referral.
-This is called word-of-mouth marketing.
-88% of people say the trust recommendations from people they know.
+This kind of word-of-mouth marketing is powerful—88% of people say they trust recommendations from people they know.

 The key is to offer quality snow removal and customer service that gets your customers talking.
 Once the job is complete, ask satisfied customers to write a positive review online.
 Then add these reviews to your website and snow removal ads.